 Overview of Utah Mortgages

 With the state’s breathtaking mountains, National Parks and rugged monuments, it’s clear why many people choose to call Utah home.
-Utah mortgage rates tend to reflect the national average.
-Three Utah counties have conforming loan limits above the baseline $417,000 limit.
+Homebuyers will find that Utah mortgage rates tend to reflect the national average.
+Two Utah counties have conforming loan limits above the baseline $647,200 amount.

 National Mortgage Rates